RajivCodeLab/MilkMint.App/docs/offline_sync_architecture.md

 # Offline Sync Service - Technical Documentation

 ## Overview
-The OfflineSyncService provides a robust offline-first architecture for the MilkBill app, ensuring that delivery logs and other critical data are never lost, even in areas with poor connectivity.
+The OfflineSyncService provides a robust offline-first architecture for the MilkMint app, ensuring that delivery logs and other critical data are never lost, even in areas with poor connectivity.

 ## Architecture